 “Run, Talia,” she called to the first.
 “Quietly.
 Keep to the shadows.”

 The little girl leapt up and darted to the cover of the nearest porch.
 There was a gathering of Imperial Guards further down the earthen street.
 They stood together muttering to each other, a good day’s work done.
 As the two suns were setting, Kiara had come.
 She wouldn’t let the Laowyn children be taken away from their mothers for palace slaves, no matter what her uncle said about obeying the ruling authorities.
-Damn the Reluwyn!
+Curse the Reluwyn!